hcholab/sfkit/docs/source/index.rst

 Welcome to sfkit's documentation!
 =================================

-**sfkit** is a collection of CLI tools to help run certain types of secure multi-party computation on genomic data.
+**sfkit** is a collection of CLI tools to help run privacy-preserving distributed computation on genomic data.
 It is a companion to the website `here <https://secure-gwas-website-bhj5a4wkqa-uc.a.run.app/>`_.

 Check out the :doc:`tutorial` to get started.